In 2008, the Vermont Workers' Center embarked on an ambitious project to guarantee health care for everyone in our state.

 Now, the battle was on to implement a progressive tax package that would fully fund Green Mountain Care without pulling resources from education or other social programs.

-In 2012, alongside our partner NESRI, we launched a campaign for a People's Budget with the goal of flipping the script on our state budget and revenue policies: Starting with a participatory assessment of people's fundamental needs, then equitably raising the revenue required to meet those needs.
+In 2012, working with Partners for Dignity and Rights, we succeeded in passing a law specifying that Vermont's state budget must "address the needs of the people of Vermont in a way that advances human dignity and equity," including "every person’s need for health, housing, dignified work, education, food, social security, and a healthy environment.”
 That summer, we held a People's Convention for Human Rights that brought 500 people together in Burlington, inspiring allies in Maine and Pennsylvania to start their own campaigns and form the Health Care is a Human Right Collaborative.

 But our fight for health care and human dignity ran into powerful opposition.
 Over the course of 2012 - 2014, we faced a powerful counteroffensive by the health insurance industry, big businesses, and the wealthiest people in our state to abandon health care reform efforts and defend low tax rates for corporations and the wealthy.